willfaught/paige/README.md

 ### Include

+Files can be included in many places in HTML.

 | If this file exists                                      | It is included at                    |
 | ---------------------------------------------------------| -------------------------------------|
 | `yoursite/layouts/partials/paige/body-first.html`        | The beginning of the body tag        |